Dayun123/movies-rest-api/README.md

 All requests can then be made to the base url: `http://localhost:3000`

+## Postman Tests

+The app comes bundled with a file at `tests/movies-rest-api.postman_collection.json` that has 60 mock requests along with 179 tests to ensure everything is hooked-up correctly after installation.
+You will need to import this collection into Postman, and create an environment variable in Postman called `rootApiKey` which you can pull from the `rootApi.key` file in the root directory of the app.

 ## Routes

 Accepts requests at the following routes (replace `resource` with `users` or `movies`):